jsinger67/parol/book/src/OperatorPrecedence.md

 x = 0
 ```

-Now I think you could continue on your own.
+Now you can continue on your own.
 Implement the unary and binary operations by taking one
-or two top most numbers from the calculation stack and push the result on the stack again.
+or two topmost numbers from the calculation stack and pushing the result onto the stack again.
-If all is implemented correctly the end result of the calculation should be laying as single value
+If everything is implemented correctly, the end result of the calculation should lie as a single value
 on top of the calculation stack.

-`-1 + x * 5` should the result into `-1 + 0 * 5` => `-1`.
+`-1 + x * 5` should result in `-1 + 0 * 5` => `-1`.

-Now you could add assignments to your Grammar to be able to use variables to store and access values.
+Now you can add assignments to your grammar to store and access values in variables.
 Allow the grammar to contain multiple operations and remove assigned values from the calculation
 stack.